zaidalmahmoud/Cyber-trend-forecasting/README.md

 # Cyber trend forecasting

-This is a Python implementation of the framework proposed in the paper: "[Forecasting Cyber Threats and Pertinent Alleviation Technologies](https://authors.elsevier.com/sd/article/S0040-1625(24)00634-6)".
+This is a Python implementation of the framework proposed in the paper: "[Forecasting Cyber Threats and Pertinent Mitigation Technologies](https://authors.elsevier.com/sd/article/S0040-1625(24)00634-6)".

 This repository contains an end-to-end framework for forecasting the trend of cyber attacks and pertinent alleviation technologies using graph neural network.
 This includes data preparation, model development, and future forecast.